port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/installation.md

 If you are using the terraform deployment method, refer to the [Azure Integration example](https://github.com/port-labs/terraform-ocean-integration-factory/blob/main/examples/azure_container_app_azure_integration/main.tf) for more information.

-## Further information
+## Next Steps

-- Refer to the [Resource Templates](resource_templates/resource_templates.md) for templates on how to map Azure resources to Port.
+- Refer to the [Resource Templates](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/resource_templates/resource_templates.md) page for templates on how to map Azure resources to Port.